HellerCommaA/SwarmUI-PostRender/README.md

 1. All nodes are implemented, bug fixes

 ## Notes
-LUTs are stored in SwarmUI/Models/luts
+LUTs are stored in SwarmUI/Models/luts, **however, until a bug is fixed, LUTs must also be placed in SwarmUI/dlbackend/comfy/ComfyUI/models/luts/**
+Yes it's annoying and sorry.
+I have a potential fix, but I'll have to fork comfyui-propost to fix it.

 ## Installation